dotnet/coreclr/Documentation/design-docs/hw-intrinsics.md

 * The C# implementation lives in coreclr/src/System.Private.CoreLib/shared/System/Runtime/Intrinsics.
 These are little more than skeleton methods that are only compiled if needed for indirect invocation.

-  * Note that they also exist in the dotnet/corefx repo in src\Common\src\CoreLib\System\Runtime\Intrinsic.
-These are mirrored between the two repositories.
+  * Note that they are mirrored to other repositories, including corefx, corert and mono.

 ## C# Implementation